University of Leeds

-This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Leeds and will be for two years (with a possibility of a third year for doctoral studies).
+This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Leeds and will be for up to two years (with a possibility of a third year for doctoral studies).
 If awarded a Leeds Marshall Scholarship candidates would be expected to study at the University of Leeds.

 The following information has been provided by the University of Leeds: